bbauska/TUMx-DWAPNx/README.md

 different width?
 Usually, you would have to create a new CSS class for each width

-you\'d like to have, which sounds like a lot of effort and
+you&apos;d like to have, which sounds like a lot of effort and

 requires a lot of redundancy.
-So, instead let\'s take another look into our data.
+So, instead let&apos;s take another look into our data.
 We

-have two links data that you\'ve seen before.
-What you haven\'t seen before is
+have two links data that you&apos;ve seen before.
+What you haven&apos;t seen before is

 that there are some ellipses here and if we expand that in a single data